 How to Get Your Student (F) Visa

-If you are applying for a student visa for the first time, an in-person interview is usually required.
-June, July, and August are usually the busiest months, so it might be difficult to get an appointment during this time.
-Don't wait until the last minute!
-You are encouraged to apply for your visa as soon as you know when you plan to travel.
+As an F-1 visa student, you are required to schedule a visa interview and receive your F-1 visa before you can enter the US and attend our program.
+You are encouraged to apply for your visa as soon as you receive your International Gateways I-20 and Acceptance Letter.
 Allow several weeks for planning and getting an appointment for the visa.
-For more information, refer to the instructions on the embassy or consulate website where you intend to apply.
+For more information, refer to the instructions on the embassy or consulate website where you intend to apply for your F-1 visa.

 - Applicants for a student visa must provide the following items when they go to the